zama-ai/concrete/frontends/concrete-python/examples/sha1/sha1.md

 `_process_encrypted_chunk_server_side` uses inputs which are encrypted, and returns encrypted values.
 Everything is a 32-bit word when done in the clear.
-Here, words will be represented as 32 1-bit encrypted values, to simplify (and speed) the non-linear operations in SHA1.
+Here, words will be represented as 32 1-bit encrypted values, to simplify (and accelerate) the non-linear operations in SHA1.

 Then, we have the main loop of the compression function which is done in the clear with `for i in range(80):`.
 There, we also have the different conditions (`if 0 <= i <= 19:`,